lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 This recipe requires that you already have a dataset in the Lightly Platform configured to use the data in your AWS S3 bucket.

-Follow the steps on how to `create a Lightly dataset connected to your S3 bucket <https://docs.lightly.ai/getting_started/dataset_creation/dataset_creation_aws_bucket.html>`_.
+If you don`t have such a dataset yet, follow the steps on how to
+`create a Lightly dataset connected to your S3 bucket <https://docs.lightly.ai/getting_started/dataset_creation/dataset_creation_aws_bucket.html>`_.

 Furthermore, you should have access to a machine running docker.
 Ideally, it also has a CUDA-GPU.